-- Train providers and provider staff members on how to implement restrictions and maintain participant dignity. - Educate participants. - Identify what part(s) of the right the participant can exercise. - ► Track, document, and report. - Communicate changing needs and associated risks.
+- Train providers and provider staff members on how to implement restrictions and maintain participant dignity. - Educate participants. - Identify what part(s) of the right the participant can exercise. - Track, document, and report. - Communicate changing needs and associated risks.

-Any person who delivers services to a participant must understand each participant's rights, as well as specific limitations of those rights.
-The IPC must include detail on how the provider will impose the restriction, and how the dignity of the participant will be maintained.
-Providers must ensure that this information is adequately communicated to all staff members.
+Case managers are responsible for training any person who delivers services to a participant.
+They must ensure that the team understand each participant's rights, as well as specific limitations of those rights.
+Within the rights screen, case managers must include details on how the provider will impose the restriction, how the dignity of the participant will be maintained, and necessary steps to take once a restriction has been made.
+Case managers must also ensure that providers share this information with all staff members.
 Individuals involved in the day-to-day work must have the right information!
 Staff training needs to be a recurring agenda item; it cannot just happen once.
-Needs of participants change on a regular basis, and so should the training and the support that is offered to staff.
+Needs of participants change on a regular basis, and so should the training and the support that is offered to direct support professionals.
 Positive support and an atmosphere of improvement starts at the top.
-Staff members can only continue to grow if there is an expectation for them to do so.

-Participants need to understand how and why their rights are restricted, but more importantly, they need to understand what they need to do and the skills they need to demonstrate in order to have their rights reinstated.
+Additionally, participants need to understand how and why their rights are restricted, but more importantly, they need to understand what they need to do and the skills they need to demonstrate in order to have their rights reinstated.